triton-inference-server/server/docs/protocol/extension_statistics.md

   // model executions were performed and show differences due to different
   // batch size (for example, larger batches typically take longer to compute).
   InferBatchStatistics batch_stats = 7;

+  // The memory usage detected during model loading, which may be
+  // used to estimate the memory to be released once the model is unloaded.
+Note
+  // that the estimation is inferenced by the profiling tools and framework's
+  // memory schema, therefore it is advised to perform experiments to understand
+  // the scenario that the reported memory usage can be relied on.
+As a starting
+  // point, the GPU memory usage for models in ONNX Runtime backend and TensorRT
+  // backend is usually aligned. repeated MemoryUsage memory_usage = 8;
 }

 // Inference statistics.